kaubu/language-translator/README.md

 * Rather than translating entire sentences, this looks up one word or phrase at a time.
 Funtionality is planned in the future to search entire sentences, split and tokenize them, then return the results.
-* The entire `dictionaries/` folder is approximately 92MB, so if space is a concern, do not download that directory.
+* The entire `dictionaries/` folder is approximately 471 MB, so if space is a concern, do not download that directory.

 ## Usage